 Its design was inspired by Joseph Paxton’s Crystal Palace, and it serves as a prominent example of 19th-century iron and glass architecture.

-Going through the photos a second time, it struck me there’s a meta-element in terms of the blurry expression of the photos and the famous waterlily series, Nymphéas, by Monét (1840 – 1927) that consists of around 250 oil paintings, some of which are huge oil paintings, measuring up to 200 x 300 centimeters.
+Going through the photos a second time, it struck me there’s a meta-element in terms of the blurriness of the photos and the famous waterlily series Nymphéas by Monét (1840 – 1927) which consists of around 250 oil paintings, some of which are huge oil paintings, measuring up to 200 x 300 centimeters.

-Monét’s work is some of the most reproduced art in the world with its very broad appeal.
+Monét’s work is some of the most reproduced art in the world with its broad popular appeal.

 CMOS vs CCD